-Termination of an at-will employee is legal is practically every state, except Montana, where the employment laws prevent termination for unspecified reasons after a six-month probationary period -- after six months, termination in Montana must be "for cause."
-This means that your employer can fire you for looking for another job -- or for any other reason.
+Termination of an at-will employee is legal in practically every state, except Montana, where employment law prevents termination for unspecified reasons after a six-month probationary period—after six months, termination in Montana must be "for cause."

 Discriminatory Termination Is Against the Law

-Federal and state laws -- including Montana -- prohibit employers from terminating employees for discriminatory reasons such as age, race, religion or gender.
+Federal and state laws prohibit employers from terminating employees for discriminatory reasons such as race, religion, gender, or age (40 and older).
 Nor can employers terminate workers for reporting illegal actions by their employer or asserting their rights as a worker.

 Employment Agreement Protections

 In some cases, employees who are covered by individual or union employment contracts may be protected against such a firing, depending on the stipulations in their agreements.

 If your employer has language in the employee manual indicating the circumstances under which staff can be terminated, then you might have recourse to appeal a termination.

 Looking for a job when you have a job?
 The good news is that research shows you’re more likely to get a job offer.
 Economists at Columbia University and the Federal Reserve Banks of New York and Chicago found that employed workers who were looking for work were more likely to receive offers than unemployed workers.
 They were also offered higher starting salaries.

 Why are you likely to get a higher offer while you’re employed?
 For one thing, hiring managers don’t know that you’re eager to make the leap, so you can ask for more than you would if you were unemployed.
 And for the most part, you should negotiate.